-With rising interest in organic-based materials for spintronic and multiferroic applications, it is important to fully understand their electrical and magnetic properties and to identify correlations between their structural and physical attributes.
-Research led by ISIS, with collaboration from staff at Durham University, used muon spin spectroscopy to understand the anomaly seen in the magnetic susceptibility measurements of TEA2 (triethylammonium bis-7,7,8,8-tetracyanoquinodimethane).
+With rising interest in organic-based materials for spintronic and multiferroic applications, it is important to fully understand their electrical and magnetic properties and identify correlations between their structural and physical attributes.
+With collaboration from the staff at Durham University, research led by ISIS used muon spin spectroscopy to understand the anomaly seen in the magnetic susceptibility measurements of TEA2 (triethylammonium bis-7,7,8,8-tetracyanoquinodimethane).
 This allowed them to carry out an in-depth study of the magnetic transition in the material.

 Previous work showed coupling between the magnetic and electronic properties occurring alongside a magnetic transition at around 120 K. However, the magnetism and magnetic ground state were not well understood.
 This work, published in the Journal of Materials Chemistry C, took a closer look at the ambiguous magnetic behaviour of TEA2 and provided evidence of long-range magnetic order.
 The molecules were ordered in a three-dimensional manner, in such a way that their magnetic moments were pointing in opposite directions to their nearest neighbour (known as ‘Ising-like’).

 Adam Berlie (ISIS), Ian Terry (Durham University) and Marek Szablewski (Durham University).
 Muons find magnetic order in materials for spintronics and multiferroics – 07 Jan 2020

 Related publication: “A 3D antiferromagnetic ground state in a quasi-1D pi-stacked charge-transfer system”, J. Mater.
 Chem.
 C, 2018, 6, 12468, DOI: 10.1039/c8tc03709d